davidferret/Exam-Score-Analysis/README.md

 # Exam Score Analyzer

-This program analyzes exam scores, calculates statistics, and categorizes grades.
-It also provides an option to save the results to a file for record-keeping.
+This is a project that analyzes exam scores, calculates key statistics, and categorizes grades based on performance.
+It helps you assess overall student performance and allows you to save the results for future reference.

-- **Score Analysis**: Computes the average score and counts the number of students scoring above and below 50.
-- **Grade Distribution**: Categorizes scores into letter grades (A, B, C, D, F).
-- **Data Persistence**: Saves results to a text file for future reference.
-- **User-Friendly Input Handling**: Accepts multiple scores with an option to analyze additional datasets.
+The way I programmed this project was by designing a system that takes in multiple exam scores, computes the average, and counts how many students scored above and below 50.
+I also implemented a grading system that categorizes scores into letter grades (A, B, C, D, F), making it easy to see the distribution of grades at a glance.
+Additionally, I included a feature to save the results to a text file, which was a great way to practice handling file operations.

+I built this project because I wanted to create a practical tool for quickly analyzing student performance.
+It was an interesting challenge to structure the grading system properly while ensuring the program was easy to use.
+Hopefully, this makes exam score analysis more convenient and gives better insight into student performance trends.

-## Example Usage
+## Example Output
 ```
 --- Exam Score Analyzer ---
 Enter exam scores (-1 to exit): 88 92 75 61 43 99 85 70 55 34 -1